synthead/timex_datalink_client/README.md

 The original data transfer method involves
-[drawing patterns of lines on a CRT monitor](https://www.youtube.com/watch?v=p3Pzxmq-JLM) for the watch to receive with the optical sensor.
+[drawing patterns of lines on a CRT monitor](https://www.youtube.com/watch?v=p3Pzxmq-JLM) for the watch to receive with its optical sensor.
 CRTs use electron guns that draw scan lines one-by-one from top to bottom, then they return to the top in preparation for the next frame.
 This means that the electron guns turn on when they're drawing a white line, and and turn off when they're drawing the black background.
 This produces flashing light as the graphics are drawn, which is ultimately received by the optical sensor and decoded by the Timex Datalink device.